This post may contain affiliate links. Please read our disclosure policy.

 How To Make Apple Cider Donuts

-These step-by-step photos and instructions help you visualize how to bake a small batch of apple cider donuts.
+These photos and instructions help you visualize how to make baked apple cider donuts.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. In a separate medium-sized bowl, whisk together the melted butter, brown sugar, granulated sugar, egg yolk, vanilla, reduced apple cider, and milk.
-Pour the dry ingredients into the wet ingredients and whisk everything together until smooth and combined.
+• In a separate medium bowl, whisk together the melted butter, brown sugar, granulated sugar, egg yolk, vanilla, reduced apple cider, and milk.

 wet ingredients mixed into dry ingredients in a clear mixing bowl.